If you’re invested in the issues our members care about, consider running for FCM's Board to support our work.

 Approved candidates are encouraged to submit a picture and a short bio, which we’ll post on this website.
 The bio may include a link to a campaign video if you choose to produce and host one through a third-party provider (e.g., YouTube).

 You may submit campaign materials using the link below, which may contain only the following: written text of the candidate’s biography (maximum 500 words); a candidate photo; a link to a campaign video; a link to the candidate’s personal campaign page; and one additional link to a candidate’s promotional material.
 FCM will not be responsible for translating materials and will post the information in the language(s) received.
-Please refer to the Elections Policy for full details.
+Please refer to the Board Director Nominations and Elections Policy for full details.

-Please note, the deadline to submit this content is:
+Deadlines to submit this content is:

-• Table officer: May 11
+• Table officer: May 17

-• Director: May 18
+• Director: May 17

 FCM by-laws